Learn how to chop an onion easily and quickly for recipes calling for diced onions with this step-by-step tutorial. This

-The world record for chopping an onion is only seven seconds.
+Did you know the world record for chopping an onion is only seven seconds?
 Think you can do it faster using our onion chopping guide?
-Our Knife Skills series is sponsored by Cutco.

 Onions are in almost everything we eat (except deserts of course).
 There are white, yellow, and red onions.
 They can be sliced thin, roughly chopped, or even made to look like a flower.
 Onions can be caramelized or sautéed and added as the base of many dishes.

 Today we are going to look into a technique to chop an onion fast, safe, and effortlessly.
 I’ve done a medium dice, but you could cut them finer for mince onions or do a large dice for more of a chopped onion.
 You’ll be all diced before your tears decide to fall out!

 Why Do Onions Make You Cry?